-Throughout the community, there are opportunities to accommodate new growth and redevelopment.
-These targeted areas are Downtown sites such as the Bona Allen Warehouse, as well as opportunities for mixed use near the Buford Park-and-Ride, along Buford Highway, and the older commercial areas near the intersection of Buford Highway and SR 20.
+Throughout the community, there are multiple opportunities to accommodate new growth as well as redevelopment.
+These targeted areas are Downtown sites such as the Bona Allen Warehouse and Tannery Row, as well as opportunities for mixed use near the Buford Park-and-Ride, along Buford Highway, and the older commercial areas near the intersection of Buford Highway and SR 20.